-Some participants use a sort of water gun to squirt water to others during the celebrations.
+Some participants use water guns to squirt water on others during the celebrations.
 Traditionally it used to be made of bamboo, but these days modern plastic water guns are used.
 In addition, the popularity of balloons and plastic bags filled with water is a less expensive way to have fun for the youth.
 Children start throwing water-filled plastic bags and balloons as early as a week before Holi begins.

 People gather firewood to light fires while playing music and dancing.
-Some indulge in drinking bhang (an edible cannabis preparation) mixed lassis to enhance their celebration.
+Some indulge in bhang (an edible cannabis preparation) with mixed lassis to enhance their celebration.

 The alleys of villages and towns are alight with firewood.
 This is considered an essential part of the Holi festival.
 It symbolizes the end of Holi (Holika Dahan).
 Government offices are closed on Falgun Purnima in the hilly regions of Nepal as Holi is an official holiday here, while the Terai region celebrates Holi the next day.
 Tales behind Holi

 There are numerous stories behind the Holi festival.